-Walking can be a fun past time for pedestrians and families of all ages.
+Walking is a fun activity for pedestrians and families of all ages.
 It’s a healthy and active way to spend time together.
 Some prefer to walk to get exercise and enjoy the outdoors.
-Others walk to get to work or to visit friends and family.
+Others walk to get to work, to school, or to visit friends and family.

 - Be alert and aware of your surroundings.

-- Eliminate distractions such as using your mobile devices for texting, listening to music, or gaming.
+- Eliminate distractions such as using your mobile devices for texting, listening to music, social media, or gaming.

 - Avoid wearing headphones or anything that can obstruct your vision or hearing.

 - At a traffic light, start crossing when the walk light first starts flashing.
 Do not cross when the final countdown is on signaling the light will change as you will not have enough time to cross the street safely.